Black cheeked Mountain Tanager

 OVERVIEW

-Our birding adventure starts in the Caribbean region of Colombia.
-We will be birding around the Magdalena River at Km 4 and in the Salamanca National Park.
-This park is characterized by the sweet water flowing from the Magdalena River and saline water of the Caribbean Sea.
-In the Tropical Dry Forest, Riparian Forest, and the Coastal Mangroves, we will look for interesting bird species, like Chestnut Piculet, White-whiskered Spinetail, Orinoco Saltator, and the endemic Sierra Nevada Brushfinch.
+Our birding adventure starts in Colombia’s Caribbean region, where we explore the Magdalena River area (Km 4) and Salamanca National Park.
+This unique park, where the Magdalena River meets the Caribbean Sea, features tropical dry forest, riparian forest, and coastal mangroves.
+Here we look for species such as Chestnut Piculet, White-whiskered Spinetail, Orinoco Saltator, and the endemic Sierra Nevada Brushfinch.

-Following the Caribbean coastline in northern direction, we will visit the Los Flamencos Sanctuary.
-This is an important Coastal Wetland and Dry Forest Reserve created to protect a large population of American Flamingos.
-The marshes, lagoons, and dry forest of the sanctuary are visited by more than 180 other bird species, of which many are migrants.
-We have chances to see Roseate Spoonbill, Laughing Gull, Tocuyo Sparrows, Vermilion Cardinals, Russet-throated Puffbird, and Buffy Hummingbird.
+Following the Caribbean coastline northwards, we visit the Los Flamencos Sanctuary, an important coastal wetland and dry forest reserve created to protect a large population of American Flamingos.
+Its marshes, lagoons, and dry forest host more than 180 bird species, many of them migrants.
+Here we may see Roseate Spoonbill, Laughing Gull, Tocuyo Sparrow, Vermilion Cardinal, Russet-throated Puffbird, and Buffy Hummingbird.

 ITINERARY

-Day 1: Arrival at the airport of Barranquilla and transfer to the hotel. / Night at a hotel in Barranquilla.
+Day 1: Arrival at Barranquilla Airport and transfer to the hotel.
+Overnight at a hotel in Barranquilla.

-Day 2: Birding around the Magdalena River at Km 4 and in the Salamanca National Park. / Night at a hotel in Riohacha.
+Day 2: Birding around the Magdalena River at Km 4 and in Salamanca National Park.
+Overnight at a hotel in Riohacha.

-Day 3: Transfer to the Flamencos National Park for birding around the Dry Forest and Coastal Wetlands / Night at a hotel in Riohacha.
+Day 3: Transfer to Los Flamencos National Park for birding in the dry forest and coastal wetlands.
+Overnight at a hotel in Riohacha.

-Day 4: Birding in the Gaviotas Forest and a transfer to Santa Marta. / Night at a hotel in Santa Marta.
+Day 4: Birding in the Gaviotas Forest, followed by a transfer to Santa Marta.
+Overnight at a hotel in Santa Marta.

-Day 5: Birding in the La Cabaña Forest. / Night at a hotel in Minca.
+Day 5: Birding in La Cabaña Forest.
+Overnight at a hotel in Minca.

-Day 6: Birding in the Cloud Forest of Minca and transfer to the El Dorado Reserve. / Night at the El Dorado Lodge.
+Day 6: Birding in the cloud forest of Minca, followed by a transfer to the El Dorado Reserve.
+Overnight at El Dorado Lodge.

-Day 7-8: Two full days birding in the Sierra Nevada de Santa Marta Mountains. / Night at the El Dorado Lodge.
+Day 7–8: Two full days of birding in the Sierra Nevada de Santa Marta mountains.
+Overnight at El Dorado Lodge.

-Day 10: Transfer to the Perijá Mountains and birding around the Chamicero Natural Reserve. / Night in the Perija Reserve.
+Day 10: Transfer to the Perijá Mountains and birding around the Chamicero de Perijá Reserve.
+Overnight in the Perijá Reserve.

-Day 11: Birding around the Perija Mountains and transfer back to Barranquilla. / Night at a hotel in Barranquilla.
+Day 11: Birding in the Perijá Mountains and transfer back to Barranquilla.
+Overnight at a hotel in Barranquilla.

 KEY SPECIES